walkercraig/walkercraig/_posts/2020/2020-01-10-new-in-town.md

 title: "New in Town?
 The Names May Change but How Things Work Don’t, Bub."
 ---

-Craig revisits a famous column that won Mike Royko a Pulitzer Prize, and attempts to update it for our modern times.
+Craig revisits a famous column that won Mike Royko a Pulitzer Prize in 1972, and Craig attempts to update it for our modern times.
 Sadly, Craig finds that the names may change but the story stays the same.

 ---